Ready for AI to Transform CMC? Here’s How It Could Happen

 CMC is falling behind, and the culprit is clear.

 While AI may already be making a big impact on discovery, clinical development, and even commercial initiatives, CMC is still waiting for its moment in the sun.
-And if you follow our blog, it’s no surprise why: It’s all about the data
+And if you follow our blog, it’s no surprise why: It’s all about the data.

 Not the lack of it, of course.
 CMC programs continue to generate immense amounts of data.
 But most of it puddles in SharePoints and inboxes full of PDFs, spreadsheets, PPTs, and Word docs – a galaxy of unstructured formats completely unsuited to powering AI.